mitsuba-renderer/mitsuba3/docs/src/getting_started/faq.rst

     VirtualBox, QEmu, etc. This is not recommended: most of these virtual machines expose "funky" virtualized processors that are missing standard instructions extensions, which breaks compilation.
-You can work around this ssue by completely disabling vectorization at some cost in performance.
+You can work around this issue by completely disabling vectorization at some cost in performance.
 In this case, add the following line to the top-level :monosp:`CMakeLists.txt` file (e.g. in line 4 after the :monosp:`project()` declaration).